jobpare/cvgen/README.md

     "portfolio": "yourportfolio.com"
   },
   "summary": {
-    "professional_summary": "2-3 sentences about your background and goals" },
+    "professional_summary": "2-3 sentences about your background, expertise, and career goals" },
   "experience": [
     {